Last updated:

 Software Accounting Depth Billing Workflows Multi-Entity / Currency Best Fit

-Eleven Accounting-first, full GL, AR/AP Advanced workflows Native multi-entity, 170+ currencies CPA firms & family offices
+Eleven Full GL, AR/AP native Advanced: approvals, audit trails, DMS Native: 170+ currencies CPA firms and family offices

-QuickBooks Online Full SMB accounting Standard automation Limited in standard QBO; multi-entity available via Intuit Enterprise Suite* Growing firms
+QuickBooks Online Full SMB accounting Standard automation Limited native multi-entity Growing accounting practices

 Xero Full cloud accounting Standard automation Strong multi-currency International practices

-Zoho Books Full accounting Moderate workflows Moderate Cost-sensitive teams
+Zoho Books Full accounting Moderate workflows Moderate Cost-conscious teams

-FreshBooks Limited accounting Strong invoicing Weak Service businesses
+FreshBooks Limited accounting depth Strong invoicing Weak Service businesses

-Bill com AR/AP focused Strong approvals Depends on integration AP/AR automation
+Bill.com AR/AP focused Strong approvals Depends on integration AP/AR automation layer

-If you've looked at most billing tools and felt like they weren't quite built for what you do, that's because they weren't.
-Eleven is designed specifically for CPA firms and family offices, where billing is part of a broader accounting workflow involving multiple entities, currencies, approvals, and documentation.
+Eleven isn't designed for general small businesses.
+It's built specifically for CPA firms and family offices, where billing sits inside a broader accounting workflow involving multiple entities, currencies, approvals, and documentation.

-• Native support for multi-entity accounting and 170+ currencies
+• Native multi-entity accounting with support for 170+ currencies

 • Integrated AR/AP, reconciliation, and reporting